GregjWest/QGIS_macrophyte_validator/README.md

 ### Setup

-1. Save your QGIS project file — the plugin stores data in a GeoPackage (`Macrophyte_Data.gpkg`) created alongside the `.qgz` project file
+1. Save your QGIS project file — the plugin stores data in a GeoPackage (`Validation_Data.gpkg`) created alongside the `.qgz` project file
 2. For live GPS: connect your GPS device via **View → Panels → GPS Information** first
-3. Click the **Macrophyte Data Collection** toolbar button to open the panel
+3. Click the **Estuarine Habitat Validation** toolbar button to open the panel

 ### Capture modes